docker/compose/docs/index.md

 ```

 You will notice that the changes are not reflected in the browser.
 Instead of running `docker-compose stop`
-and `docker-compose up` to recreate the container every time you make a change, you can add a volume instead.
+`docker-compose build` and `docker-compose up` to recreate the container every time you make a change, you can add a volume instead.
 In order to mount the current directory inside the container so we can work on code without having to rebuild the image, modify `docker-compose.yml`:

     web: